ytopt-team/autotune/Benchmarks/ECP-Apps/XSBench-Laptop/readme.md

 This directory includes autotuning XSBench on a laptop (MacBook Pro).
 This example demonstrates how to autotune at a small scale.
 After the ytopt is installed on the laptop, download the file xsbench-mpi.zip which includes the folders xsbench (for autotuning scripts), plopper (for compiling and execution), and openmp-threading (original code from https://github.com/ANL-CESAR/XSBench).

 # Instructions for testing the autotuning framework on a laptop
 Follow the ytopt installation instructions to install ytopt on a laptop such as a Macbook Pro.
-Aussume that MPI and OpenMP programming environments are installed and supported already (use "brew install open-mpi" for MPI; use "brew install libomp" for OpenMP).
+Aussume that MPI and OpenMP programming environments are installed and supported already (use "brew install open-mpi" to install MPI; use "brew install libomp" to install OpenMP).

 Download the file xsbench-mpi.zip under the folder XSBench-Laptop, then unzip the file to create the foler xsbench-mpi.
 Do the following steps:
 ```